Taroko Gorge & Hualien: What to Know Before You Plan

 Summer (June to August): Green Landscapes with More Uncertainty

 Summer brings a more tropical feel, with warmer temperatures and higher humidity.
 Early mornings can still be pleasant, especially inside the gorge.
 However, this season also has the highest chance of rain and overlaps with typhoon periods.
-Travel is still possible, but flexibility is essential, especially if you are planning specific trails.
+Travel is still possible, but flexibility is essential, especially if you are planning specific trails, as heavy rain can occasionally affect access conditions within the park.

 Autumn (September to November): Best Overall Balance